-Students are expected to dress and groom themselves in an appropriate manner.
+Students are expected to dress and groom themselves in a safe and appropriate manner.
 Students must be dressed in appropriate clothing and protective equipment as required for physical education classes, participation in athletics, science laboratories and home and career skills classes.

 The following are considered to be inappropriate dress, grooming and appearance and are prohibited in school or at school functions:

 - Any dress or appearance that is vulgar, lewd or obscene or exposes the private parts of the body, (e.g., see-through garments, extremely brief garments such as tube tops, net tops, halter tops, extremely plunging necklines, midriff-baring shirts and extremely low cut/low rise pants).